In the Twilights of Dew and of Fire (1)

 ______________

-“How are things going?”
-Cullen asked, glancing at Kanin.
+“How're things going?”
+Cullen asked, with a quick glance at Kanin.

 “What did you lose?”
-Vincent asked, smiling because it was the last pain au chocolat, his favorite.
+Vincent asked, smiling.
+It was the last pain au chocolat, his favorite.

 “Sentry duty.
 Three shifts.
 Her choice.”